 - It cannot be exercised at any time like American options and exercisable only on specified dates, which are predetermined.

 - These options are expensive compared to European Options, and the buyer is better off opting for European Option if the intention is to exercise only on the expiry of the option.

 - It can be exercised only on specific dates, which may not be the best days to exercise the option.

 - It offers writers of such options to exercise more control over when the option can be exercised rather than on the option buyer.

 - It requires the use of complex option pricing models and can’t be undertaken using the standard Black Scholes Option pricing model.

 Important Points to Remember

-Bermuda Options acts as a mixture of American and European Options; however, what makes them more relevant and useful is that they provide specified dates on which they can be exercised before expiry and are less costly compared to American Options which allow exercising any time on or before expiry.
-Thus if a trader expects movement in the underlying asset over a specified period/dates only due to any external event or event associated with the underlying asset he/she can generate a better cost-effective return by opting for a Bermuda Option than American Option.
+Bermuda Options acts as a mixture of American and European Options; however, what makes them more relevant and useful is that they provide specified dates on which they can be exercised before expiry and are less costly compared to American Options, which allow exercising any time on or before expiry.
+Thus if a trader expects movement in the underlying asset over a specified period/dates only due to any external event or event associated with the underlying asset, he/she can generate a better cost-effective return by opting for a Bermuda Option than an American option.